-To create a server configuration or instance from the command-line in an on-premise installation, enter the mps-new command from the system prompt.
+To create a server instance from the command-line, enter the mps-new command from the system prompt.
 Specify the name of the server that you want to create as an argument to the mps-new command.

 '''

-mps-new [path/]server name [-v]
+mps-new [path\]server name [-v]

 '''